Link-Key/linkkey-docs/AboutLinkkey/Market.md

 # About Market

-Market is located in the dedicated NFT market, can be traded Friend-NFT and Group-NFT, subsequent versions will support the transaction of SNS domain names.
+Market is located in the dedicated NFT market, can be traded Follow-NFT and Group-NFT, subsequent versions will support the transaction of SNS domain names.